66-24/config_demo/README.md

 the placeholder expanded.

-The end result of this issue is that `Configuration` value objects like `DemoProperties` are mapped to a List<String>
-with the property placeholders in the Strings not being resolved.
+The end result of this issue is that `Configuration` value objects like `DemoProperties` that have configuration elements map to a List<String> do not have the property placeholders within each item in the list resolved.

 Example: List of Strings representation of `demo.feature` `Second feature,Some feature in ${demo.version}`